aci-ref/facilitation_leading_practices/activities/06-education.md

 It is important to state that many of the ideas behind the tips and practices in this chapter are not original.
-There exists a plethora of established research and best practices guidance for the production and delivery of education and training materials, including and reaching beyond materials specific to cyberinfrastructure.
+There exists a plethora of established research and leading practices guidance for the production and delivery of education and training materials, including and reaching beyond materials specific to cyberinfrastructure.
 We reference several resources with informative conclusions from such research.
 However, the